olewsaa/Yacht-computer/README.md

 ## Communication server

 Another Raspberry Pi is set up to handle communication as this might prove to much for the one runnng both Openplotter and OpenCPN.
 This is a separate project [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway].
 I have taken some ideas from the famous RedBox, which can do very much more than my litte project.

+## File server

+A little file server with Bluetooth interface ta facilitate easy transfer of pictures and video from the mobiles, teenagers are happy to dump selected files onto a file server, but refuse to let a cable enter their phones.
+In addtion the file server can host autobooks, music and films.
+A large USB attached SSD is a good way to get high storage capacity.

 ## Server and IoT sensors